romrawinjp/romrawinjp.github.io/content/cv.md

 > I'm most excited about materials discovery.
 If anyone want to discuss about this, please don't hesitate to email me!

 Also, I am recently a master graduate from SIIT with supervision of <a href="https://www.siit.tu.ac.th/page_bx.php?cid=112&cno=122&show=">Assist.
 Prof. Shu-Han Hsu</a> and <a href="https://scholar.google.com/citations?user=6uMrUsQAAAAJ&hl=en">Dr. Sanparith Marukatat</a>.
-Our paper, _"Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery,"_ is published.
-You can read full paper here https://authors.elsevier.com/c/1hjFB3OWJ94rNV.
+Our paper, _**"Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery,"**_ is published.
+If you're interested, you can read the full paper <a href="https://www.sciencedirect.com/science/article/pii/S0952197623010783">here</a>, which requires an institutional subscription.
 I believe that our work can leverage the boundary of physics-based simulation and machine learning guided to an innovative way of optimizing new materials of interest.
-This link will be freely open until Oct 27, 2023.

 > I'm looking for a PhD position (where we have a happy lab and I belong).